abbasabidi85/hackintosh-Dell-Vostro-3568-macOS-EFI-OpenCore/README.md

 ### Battery
 - Works fine after Power Management using CPUFriendFriend
-- Sleep and Hibernation works, make sure to run the following commands in terminal:
+- Sleep works, make sure to run the following commands in terminal:
 <pre>
-  sudo pmset -a hibernatemode 25 sudo pmset -a standbydelaylow 1800 sudo pmset -a standbydelayhigh 3600 sudo pmset -a autopoweroffdelay 10800
+  sudo pmset -a hibernatemode 3
+  sudo pmset -a standbydelaylow 1800 sudo pmset -a standbydelayhigh 3600 sudo pmset -a autopoweroffdelay 10800